757mmHg

 What is atmospheric pressure?

-Atmospheric pressure is the force exerted on the Earth's surface by the weight of the air above it.
-Every square centimeter of the Earth's surface experiences 1.033 kg of pressure from the air.
+Atmospheric pressure is the force exerted on the Earth's surface by the weight of the atmosphere above.
+The air exerts 1.033 kg of pressure on every square centimeter of the surface.

 What's the standard atmospheric pressure?